pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Likewise we can pass a single mutable reference to some data to a single thread and we're guaranteed there will be no data races because Rust statically guarantees aliased mutable references cannot exist and the underlying data cannot be mutated through anything other than the single existing mutable reference:
+Likewise, we can pass a single mutable reference to some data to a single thread, and we're guaranteed that there will be no data races, because Rust statically guarantees that aliased mutable references cannot exist, and that the underlying data cannot be mutated through anything other than the single existing mutable reference:

 ```rust
 use crossbeam::thread;